Bin chicken: more than just trash talk

 Australia has a long and proud list of iconic birds, from the black swan to the kookaburra, galah and our flightless friend, the emu.

-Unlike its city-dwelling cousin, the straw-necked ibis has earned itself a favourable nickname.
-Known as ‘farmers’ friend’, this black-feathered ibis prefers to live rurally and feeds on grasshoppers and locusts that often plague Australian crops.
+Unlike its city-dwelling cousin, the straw-necked ibis has earned itself an affectionate nickname – ‘farmers’ friend’.
+This black-feathered ibis with straw-like throat plumage prefers the slower pace of rural life and feeds on the hoards of grasshoppers and locusts that often plague Australian crops.

-During mating season (September to April), a male ibis will attract a female by bowing from his bin, then offering her a twig.
-If she accepts the gift, they immediately forge a bond and will fly off to build a nest together.
+Ibis are monogamous creatures.
+During ibis mating season from September to April, a male ibis will attract a female by bowing from his bin – or branch – and offering her a twig.
+If she accepts the bird equivalent of an engagement ring, the couple forge a bond and fly off to build a nest together.

 They are one of us